Skip Navigation

 CWELCC Growth and Participation

-The Ministry of Education has provided Halton Region with a directed growth plan, which outlines the number of community-based and school-based child care spaces Halton is permitted to add in CWELCC, up to 2026.
+The Ministry of Education provided Halton Region with a directed growth plan, which outlines the number of community-based and school-based child care spaces Halton is permitted to add in CWELCC, up to 2026.

 Spaces Total spaces